 - The school's anti-bullying leaflet for CYP

 - The school's and/or local authorities anti-bullying leaflet for parents/carers

 - The school's prospectus/booklet

-- The school's notice/information board

-- The school's anti-bullying website

-- The school's curriculum/open evenings for parents/carers.

 d) Responding to Incidents of Bullying

 The school has an agreed procedure for responding consistently to incidents or allegations of bullying.
 Direct action to respond to incidents of bullying occurs within a context, which reminds all CYP that bullying behaviour is unacceptable to the school and will not be tolerated.
 At our school, all CYP are encouraged to report incidents of bullying whether they have been bullied or have witnessed bullying.
 The school will investigate the incident and decide on an appropriate course of action.